khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 - A comparison of values across categories or across time, consider a column, bar, line or sparkline chart.
 - A comparison between groups or to show how a whole is divided into parts, consider an area chart.
 - A distribution of values or the relationship between them, consider a scatter chart.
-- A value within a given range, consider using a gauge chart.
+- A value within a given range, consider a gauge chart.
 - The composition of elements within the data set, consider a grouped or stacked column chart.

 ### Chart variations